-to the satisfaction of all European stakeholders.
-Following the

-Integrated Reporting <IR>

-An integrated report is a concise communication about how an organisation's strategy, governance, performance and prospects, in the context of its external environment, lead to the creation of value in the short, medium and long term.

-International Financial Reporting Standards (IFRSs)

-Standards and Interpretations issued by the International Accounting Standards Board (IASB).
-They comprise:

-- a.
-International Financial Reporting Standards

-- b.
-International Accounting Standards

-- c.
-IFRIC interpretations

-- d.
-SIC interpretations

-- [IAS 1 paragraph 7]

-International Accounting Standards Board (IASB)

-The IASB42 (International Accounting Standards Board) is the independent standard setting body of the IFRS Foundation.

-International Auditing and Assurance Standards Board (IAASB)

-The International Auditing and Assurance Standards Board43 (IAASB) is an independent standard setting body that serves the public interest by setting high quality international standards for auditing, quality control, review, other assurance, and related services, and by facilitating the convergence of international and national standards.

-International Integrated Reporting Council <IIRC>

-The International Integrated Reporting Council44 (IIRC) is a global coalition of regulators, investors, companies, standard setters, the accounting profession and NGOs.
+Integrated Reporting <ir></ir> An integrated report is a concise communication about how an organisation's strategy, governance, performance and prospects, in the context of its external environment, lead to the creation of value in the short, medium and long term.
+International Financial Reporting Standards (IFRSs) Standards and Interpretations issued by the International Accounting Standards Board (IASB).
+They comprise: a.
+International Financial Reporting Standards b.
+International Accounting Standards c.
+IFRIC interpretations d.
+SIC interpretations [IAS 1 - paragraph 7] International Accounting Standards Board (IASB) The IASB (International Accounting Standards Board) is the independent standard setting body of the IFRS Foundation.
+International Auditing and Assurance Standards Board (IAASB) The International Auditing and Assurance Standards Board (IAASB) is an independent standard setting body that serves the public interest by setting high quality international standards for auditing, quality control, review, other assurance, and related services, and by facilitating the convergence of international and national standards.
+International Integrated Reporting Council <iirc></iirc> The International Integrated Reporting Council (IIRC) is a global coalition of regulators, investors, companies, standard setters, the accounting profession and NGOs.
 Together, this coalition shares the view that communication about value creation should be the next step in the evolution of corporate reporting.

-The IIRC is the global authority on <IR>.
-Its mission is clear: to enable Integrated Reporting to be embedded into mainstream business practice in the public and private sectors.

-Its long term vision is a world in which integrated thinking is embedded within mainstream business practice in the public and private sectors, facilitated by <IR> as the corporate reporting norm.
-The cycle of integrated thinking and reporting, resulting in efficient and productive capital allocation, will act as forces for financial stability and sustainability.

-International Organisation of Securities Commissions (IOSCO)

-The International Organisation of Securities Commissions45 (IOSCO) is the international body that brings together the world's securities regulators and is recognised as the global standard setter for the securities sector.
+The IIRC is the global authority on <ir>.
+Its mission is clear: to enable Integrated Reporting to be embedded into mainstream business practice in the public and private sectors.</ir> Its long term vision is a world in which integrated thinking is embedded within mainstream business practice in the public and private sectors, facilitated by <ir> as the corporate reporting norm.
+The cycle of integrated thinking and reporting, resulting in efficient and productive capital allocation, will act as forces for financial stability and sustainability.</ir> International Organisation of Securities Commissions (IOSCO) The International Organisation of Securities Commissions (IOSCO) is the international body that brings together the world's securities regulators and is recognised as the global standard setter for the securities sector.